Show Movement of Anything in Maps

 - A square matrix of magnitude values with each row corresponds to a ‘from’ node and each column corresponds to a ‘to’ node.

 After running the plugin, the results look good.
-Note, how line thickness depicts magnitude of that movement.
+As you can see, line thickness depicts magnitude of that movement.
 This means that the United States biggest trading partners are its neighbors in the north (Canada) and south (Mexico).

 2 Distributive Flow Maps